 I Am New to ICANN – Now What?

-As you begin your engagement with ICANN, keep in mind that everyone was a newcomer at one time.
-We have all had that same overwhelmed feeling when looking around the ICANN website or participating in an ICANN meeting for the first time, trying to understand the work of ICANN, the Multistakeholder model, and all of the pieces and parts that make up the ICANN community.
+As you begin your engagement with ICANN, keep in mind that everyone was a newcomer once; we have all had that same overwhelmed feeling when looking around the ICANN website or participating in an ICANN meeting for the first time, trying to understand all of the pieces and parts that make up the ICANN community.

-Our goal here is simple: to share some key areas of our website for you to explore and quickly link to in order to gain an understanding of ICANN's mission, how our bottom-up, Multistakeholder model that supports it, as well as how YOU can start to participate in the important work that affects you, your region and the global Internet space.
+Our goal here is simple: to share some key areas of our website for you to explore in order to gain an understanding of ICANN's mission and the bottom-up, Multistakeholder model that supports it, as well as how YOU can start to participate in the important work that affects you, your region and the global Internet space.

-As you continue your journey, it may be helpful to have a glossary of terms to help you to better understand some of the words and concepts.
+As you continue your journey, a glossary of terms might be helpful in order to better understand some of the words and concepts.
 Using Quizlet software you can research the various acronyms in multiple languages.
 Discover http://quizlet.com/ICANNLangs

 What Does ICANN Do and How?

 ICANN is a not-for-profit public-benefit corporation with participants from all over the world dedicated to keeping the Internet secure, stable and interoperable.
 It promotes competition and develops policy on the Internet's unique identifiers.
 Through its coordination role of the Internet's naming system, it does have an important impact on the expansion and evolution of the Internet.
-Head to https://www.icann.org/resources/pages/what-2012-02-25-en for in-depth description of ICANN
+Please visit https://www.icann.org/resources/pages/what-2012-02-25-en for a more in-depth description of ICANN.

 Top Level Domains (TLDs)– Promoting Consumer Choice and Competition – read all about it at http://newgtlds.icann.org/en/